CredentialEngine/pathways/Overview.md

 ```
 #### 4.5 Rule Set and Rule Set Profile

 In Section 4, we defined a `RuleSet` as an entity that "identifies the rules by which other PathwayComponent instances may satisfy a `PathwayComponent` objective".
 A `RuleSetProfile` identifies the particular `RuleSet` used by the `ComponentCondition` in the example above and resolves any variables in the rules to reflect the circumstances of the `ComponentCondition`.
-For example, with the "count rule"--defined in a `RuleSet`, you may be required to indicate the number `PathwayComponents` to select from an array of `PathwayComponents` that satisfies the rule.
+For example, with the "count rule"--defined in a `RuleSet`, you may be required to indicate the number of `PathwayComponents` to select from an array of `PathwayComponents` that satisfies the rule.
 It is in the `RuleSetProfile` that the number satisfyting the rule is declared.

 ***Example/Potential Rule Sets***

 **1. Count Rule:**

 Choose a specific number of PathwayComponents ≦ number of PathwayComponent choices in an array.
-A slightly more complex rule might require choosing a minimum and maximum number of PathwayComponents; or, with a CourseComponent, a minimum and maximum number of credit hours.
+A slightly more complex rule might require choosing a minimum and maximum number of PathwayComponents---e.g., with a CourseComponent, a minimum and maximum number PathwayComponents totaling a specific number of credit hours.

 **2. Boolean Rule:**
 ```